kjdonahue/captioner/README.md

 Changelog:
 v0.1 - initial version.
 Supports command-line caption entry. v0.2 - added support for GUI caption entry, removed command-line entry.
+       Program now handles the window-close button properly and will cleanly exit if no JPEG files are found inside the given directory.